 3. Video story content is king.

 Video remains to be one of the most significant trends in the social media world.
-Further, video will be generating 82 per cent of all internet traffic in 2020, as per Social Media Today.
+Further, the video will be generating 82 per cent of all internet traffic in 2020, as per Social Media Today.
 As social media platforms seek ways to further prioritize video content, marketers will increasingly zero in on videos as part of their comprehensive strategies to target particular markets.

 Keep a close eye on how this format redesigns marketing strategies.
 There will be a great emphasis on engaging and creative storytelling that seizes user attention in seconds.
 Brands have to keep an ardent eye for how video stories occupy users.